romilly/start-apl/manuscript/Chapter1.md

 ## Assigning values to variables

 It would be rather tedious if you had to type values in to APL every time you wanted to use them.
-Fortunatly, you can tell APl to remember values you want to use repeatedly.
+Fortunately, you can tell APl to remember values you want to use repeatedly.
 Suppose you are currently 23.
 Type:

 ~~~~~~~~